Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 ### Example of clear code:

 Here is the same piece of code reformatted to be clearer and easier to read.
 How did these changes fix the problems you identified in the example above?
-Could this clear code example be modified to further improve the readability of the code?
+Could this example be modified to further improve the readability of the code?

 ```
 % Print output